-Although originally SLS was intended for working with plastic materials, it was later adapted for working with metals, glass and composites.
+Although originally SLS was intended for working with plastic materials, it was later adapted for working with metals, glass, and composites.
 That’s why the SLS term is used to describe 3D printing processes of sintering powders of various materials, not just nylon as in most cases.

 A 3D model printed using the SLS technology requires post-processing.
 After the printing is done, the object remains inside the camera filled with unsintered powder.
 The container needs to cool down before the print can be taken out.
 This process can take up to 12 hours.

-After the print cools down and is taken out of the container, it needs to be cleaned of remaining powder.
+After the print cools down and is taken out of the container, it needs to be cleaned of the remaining powder.
 Unsintered powder remaining after the process can be collected and used again.

-Over the last few years, the appearance of desktop SLS-printers brought about a revolution on the 3D printing market.
+Over the last few years, the appearance of desktop SLS-printers brought about a revolution in the 3D printing market.
 Unlike their industrial counterparts, compact 3D printers are more affordable to users and small businesses with a limited budget or lack of space for a bigger system.

 The main strengths of the SLS technology:

-For example, PA11 (polyamide 11, a type of nylon) is used to manufacture casings for electronic devices and tools, bike pedals and other details, as functional as those manufactured using traditional methods.
+For example, PA11 (polyamide 11, a type of nylon) is used to manufacture casings for electronic devices and tools, bike pedals, and other details, as functional as those manufactured using traditional methods.

-Formlabs Fuse will allow you to print 3D prototypes of vehicles and electronic components, create hinges, clamps, pulleys and other convenience goods.
+Formlabs Fuse will allow you to print 3D prototypes of vehicles and electronic components, create hinges, clamps, pulleys, and other convenience goods.

 Sinterit Lisa was the first desktop SLS 3D printer.
 This compact machine manufactured in Poland made SLS printing more affordable, while retaining the high quality of printing.

 Sinterit Lisa prints with a minimum layer thickness of 0.075 mm, the build chamber is 150х200х150 mm.
-It’s one of the most affordable SLS 3D printer on the market.
+It’s one of the most affordable SLS 3D printers on the market.
 You can check out the current price on our website.

 Being a desktop 3D printer, Sinterit Lisa provides a relatively large build volume, especially for an SLS 3D printer in such a price range.
 The machine will allow you to print with Flexa Black/Grey, as well as more sturdy and rigid PA12.
 The model has a touch screen for convenience.

-Carbon 3D printers have impressive speed and accuracy but the business model and such a high cost of use and maintenance will be a dealbreaker for many potential customers, especially small businesses.
+Carbon 3D printers have impressive speed and accuracy, but the business model and such a high cost of use and maintenance will be a dealbreaker for many potential customers, especially small businesses.

 LSPc 3D printers are more affordable - they can be bought without any subscriptions, which is a plus.
 However, they are not cheap and require expensive proprietary materials.
 Due to that, in most cases, they are only profitable when working 24/7 at the highest capacity.
 For small enterprises, the use of such printers may be disadvantageous due to its long pay-off period.